-We would like to establish a campsite.
+\ We would like to establish a campsite.
 What is the process?

-Clubs may establish a campsite in accordance with the campsite policy found in this welcome packet and on our website.
+Clubs may establish a campsite in accordance with the campsite policy found on our website.
 Clubs must submit a campsite request form to their lease manager for approval prior to setting up camp.
-The campsite request form is found at the end of the Campsite Program document contained in this packet and on our website.
+The campsite request form is found at the end of the Campsite Program document on our website.

-We would like to establish power and water service at our campsite?
+\ We would like to establish power and water service at our campsite?
 What is the process?

 Weyerhaeuser strongly encourages the use of portable generators for electrifying hunting camps.
-Occasionally, power will be allowed to be ran to campsite, solely at the lessee's effort and expense, and to Weyerhaeuser's specifications.
+In rare circumstances, power will be allowed to a campsite, solely at the lessee's effort and expense, and to Weyerhaeuser's specifications.
 Contact your lease manager to discuss this possibility.
 Any establishment of power on Weyerhaeuser property must be pre-approved by your lease manager.